insane0hflex/DarkSouls3SaveGameBackupTool/README.md

 Please note that you will start the backup process by pressing the "Start" button.
 Then start up Dark Souls 3 and play.

 When you are done playing, press the "Stop" button.
+The program will continue to try to create back ups until you close the program or press the "Stop" button.
+However, if Dark Souls 3 is not running, then no backup is made.

 ### [Download Dark Souls 3 Save Game Backup Tool](http://www.nexusmods.com/darksouls3/mods/16?)